An expert women's trainer recommends these 6 dumbbell exercises for a strong and toned upper body

 Also, don't come down too hard at the bottom of the movement.
 "Think of the floor as glass," she says.
 "You don't want to smash it."

-If you're doing a gym dumbell workout, it's best to do this exercise on a bench for better back support and a chance to go lower with your elbows.
+If you're doing a gym dumbell workout, you could do this exercise on a bench for better back support and go lower with your elbows.

 4. Overhead tricep extension